0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/main-contracts.md

 - Updating the L1 info tree by emitting the `UpdateL1InfoTree(...)` event.
 - Updating exit roots.
 - Retrieving latest exit roots and leaf values.

-!!! tip
-    - For more information, and the Solidity code, check out the [API section](api/PolygonRollupManager.md).